-The beautiful and early Sun typewriter predates the Odell typewriter patent of 1889, which would copy this design, of a sliding selector at right angles to the carriage, with great success.
+The elegant and early Sun typewriter predates the 1889 patent of the Odell typewriter, which would successfully adopt its innovative design of a sliding selector positioned at right angles to the carriage.

-This example is the first version of the Sun index, with no carriage shift lever (a simple rod is lifted for spacing), two ink rollers (not one) and a platen that is covered with fine stitched kid leather.
-In addition, the characters that print to the paper are metal, while on later versions this part would be hardened rubber.
+This example is the first version of the Sun Index typewriter, distinguished by the absence of a carriage shift lever (spacing is achieved by lifting a simple rod), the inclusion of two ink rollers instead of one, and a platen covered with finely stitched kid leather.
+Additionally, the characters that print on the paper are made of metal, whereas later versions replaced this component with hardened rubber.

 The Sun types only in capitals and sold for $12.